nickthecook/archyve/README.md

 1. Ensure that you have [brew](https://brew.sh) installed
 2. Ensure that you have `docker` set up and a "machine" configured and ready to pull and run container images

-> You can use Docker Desktop, Podman Machine, Rancher Desktop, or anything else that provides OCI capability.
-> The `compose.yml` file in this repo assumes you're using Docker, but the only difference when using Podman is that you may need to use different YAML to make your Ollama port on the host available to the containers.

 3. Ensure you have [ops](https://github.com/nickthecook/crops?tab=readme-ov-file#installation) installed:

 `brew install nickthecook/crops/ops`